 Ben has worked across a range of youth work settings including alternative education, alternative accommodation and peace building.
 He has experience facilitating restorative justice processes, designing and facilitating peace building programs as well as grant and policy writing.
 Ben has is currently completing his PhD in Sociology at Flinders University focussing on youth and neoliberal violence.

 In todays episode Aaron and Ben speak about youth work and power.
 How do youth workers recognise power issues?
+How do youth workers identify and manage power inequalities in the professional relationship?
 What can youth workers do when power is imposed by neoliberal structures?
 How can youth workers show genuine concern in the face of power imbalances?
 Youth workers must wrestle with the concept of power as it is a significant issue for the young people we serve and in doing youth work with integrity.